fenixkz/rl_journey/Lesson-3/theory.md

 \text{TD Target} = G_n + \gamma^n \cdot \max_a{Q(s_{t+n+1},a)}
 $$

-## Distributional Reinforcement Learning
+### Distributional Reinforcement Learning

 Now, here's a fascinating question that probably never crossed your mind: what if we've been thinking about Q-values all wrong?
+Crazy right?
 I mean, we've been happily estimating $Q(s,a)$ as a single number - the expected return from taking action $a$ in state $s$.
 But what if that's not enough?
 What if we need to understand not just the average outcome, but the entire *distribution* of possible outcomes?

 This is exactly the revolutionary insight behind **Distributional Reinforcement Learning**, introduced by Bellemare et al. in their groundbreaking 2017 paper.
 And trust me, once you understand this concept, you'll never look at Q-values the same way again.

-### The Problem with Expectations
+#### The Problem with Expectations

 Let me give you an intuitive example.
 Imagine you're an agent deciding between two actions in some game state:

 - **Action A**: Gives you exactly 10 points every single time
 - **Action B**: Gives you either 0 points (50% chance) or 20 points (50% chance)

 Both actions have the same expected value of 10 points.
 Using traditional Q-learning, your agent would see these actions as equivalent: $Q(s, A) = Q(s, B) = 10$.
 But are they really the same?
 Action A is safe and predictable, while Action B is risky but potentially more rewarding.
-In many scenarios, this distinction matters enormously!
+In many scenarios, this distinction matters, but when we just represent the actions values as a single real number then this distinction is just erased!

 The fundamental issue is that **expected values throw away crucial information about uncertainty and risk**.
 When we collapse the entire distribution of possible returns into a single number, we lose the ability to reason about the variability of outcomes.

-### The Distributional Approach
+#### The Distributional Approach

 Instead of learning $Q(s,a)$ as a scalar, distributional RL learns $Z(s,a)$ as a **probability distribution over returns**.
 This distribution captures not just the expected value, but the entire range of possible outcomes and their probabilities.